 You want healthy skin.
 Read the ingredients list.
-Stick to simple, natural and recognizable ingredients.
-To give an example: Badger Balm is made from organic extra virgin olive oil (used since antiquity to sooth and heal skin), golden yellow beeswax, castor bean oil (from the seed of a plant known for its healing powers), aloe vera extract and essential oils of sweet birch or wintergreen.
-A simple, virtually edible, super effective dry skin soother.
+Stick to simple, natural, and recognizable ingredients.
+To give an example: Badger Balm is made from organic extra virgin olive oil (used since antiquity to soothe and heal the skin), golden yellow beeswax, castor bean oil (from the seed of a plant known for its healing powers), aloe vera extract and essential oils of sweet birch or wintergreen.
+A simple, virtually edible, super-effective dry skin soother.

 How important is it for you that Badger is a “good” company, and not solely focused on profit?

 To me, “profit” is a “fuel”- we use it to power company goodness.
 Honestly, I wouldn’t consider Badger a success, and I wouldn’t do this work if our focus were profit.
 I’d go drive a cab or something.

 I look for authentic natural quality as verified by materials or ingredients and I note their approach to packaging.
 When I am interested in a company, I like to look at their “about us” website section and see if they actually share anything about who they really are and why they do what they do.
 Companies have become pretty good at marketing themselves as “green” so this is not necessarily an easy task.
 “B Corp” Certified Companies have a social mission and there is a third party verification by on-site audit, so that’s another approach.

 Be good to yourself and to your friends and family.
 Learn to appreciate what you have now.